hossam-magdy/ShortNotes-Vagrant-Boxes/README.md

 `vagrant package --base UID_OF_MACHINE --output PATH_TO_SAVE_BOX_FILE`

 #### - [OR] Auto-download by vagrant (not recommended):
-At each host a vagrant `ubuntu/{box}` is initialized, the box file will be downloaded.
+At each host a vagrant `ubuntu/{box}` is initialized, the box file will be downloaded & cached to the temp of local machine.

 ## 3- Set the ".box" of "ubuntu/{box}" machines: